asehmi/fastapi-wrapper-apiness/README.md

 7. Click the `Close & Load` menu and choose where you're loading your data to.

     Ensure your don't exceed 1M rows if you're going to load the data into the worksheet; no problem if you'll load it into the Power Query Data Model, aka Veripaq.

 8. When the SQLite connection is made you'll be asked to supply credentials.
 Normally, choosing Windows credentials should be sufficient.

+> IMPORTANT: Whilst Direct Query (via API or DB connection) is cool, it is always going to be slower than importing the data.
+See [this Twitter thread](https://twitter.com/InsightsMachine/status/1388461088409223179/photo/1) and [this video](https://www.youtube.com/watch?v=L3uT-cn_eO8).

 ---